As an expert, do you ever experience having all this unique knowledge you want to share with the world?

 By changing your focus from your expert knowledge to seeing your course through the learner’s eyes, you will notice that what you know is less important.
 You will no longer need to map all your knowledge in a spreadsheet because your detailed knowledge is irrelevant to the learner.
 It is much more important to the learner that the end goal is clear.
 All the learner needs to know is what they will be able to do that he could not do before and how to get there.

 When the end goal is clear, you can break the learning down into bite-size pieces.
 You can make short videos that will allow the learner to follow the process step by step.
 Your online course will gain a more significant impact on student learning if you include learning activities at the end of each module.
 Learning activities that will help your students relate and apply what they are learning.

 As a course creator, you will find it much easier to break the learning process down into smaller, manageable steps when you know exactly where you are heading.
 When you see your content through the eyes of the learner, it will help you get to the point faster.
 You will also want to make sure that you include engaging activities in your online course.

 If you want to create an online course and are curious about how I can help you out, you can connect with me here.
 I offer a free 30-minute call.

-If you want more information about creating meaningful, well-crafted online courses with real impact, you can subscribe to my blog.
+If you want more free information about creating meaningful, well-crafted online courses with real impact, you can subscribe to my blog.